Harold Coates: Political career

 Coates entered public office as an alderman on the Lithgow City Council in 1945, where he served for almost forty years.
 Coates was Mayor of Lithgow, New South Wales in 1947, from 1954 until 1957 and again in 1976.

 Coates first contested the seat of Hartley at the 1947 election as a Liberal candidate.
 He again contested Hartley in 1962 as an independent, and came close to defeating Labor member Jim Robson in what had been a traditionally Labor seat.
 In 1965, Coates ran as an independent again and won the election on Democratic Labor Party preferences.
 With no party winning an outright majority, Coates threw his support to the Liberal-National Coalition–a critical step in allowing the conservatives to form a minority government, ending 24 years in opposition.

-Coates held the seat, renamed Blue Mountains in 1966 where he was defeated by Labor's Mick Clough not 1978 references election results for 1976, until he was swept out in the 1978 "Wranslide" by Labor's Mick Clough, his opponent in 1976.
+Coates held the seat, renamed Blue Mountains in 1966, until he was swept out in the 1978 "Wranslide" by Labor's Mick Clough, his opponent in 1976.
 During elections between 1962 and 1978, the Liberals did not nominate a candidate against Coates.
 He was viewed as a conservative independent and generally supported the Coalition in parliament.